-The Core Management Team (CMT) will ensure that appropriate resources and a management framework are in place to support effective Health and Safety (H and S) management.
+Leadership team will ensure that appropriate resources and a management framework are in place to support effective Health and Safety (H and S) management.
 H and S must have senior commitment and be integrated as a core management activity.

 The Authority recognises that it has a responsibility to ensure the health, safety and welfare of all its employees and is committed to supporting continuous and sustainable improvement in the health and wellbeing of its employees.

-Our aim is to ensure that no employees, customers, contractors or members of the public are injured or have their health damaged as a result of our business activity.
+Our aim is to ensure that no employees, volunteers, visitors, contractors or other members of the public are injured or have their health damaged as a result of our business activity.